prometheusresearch/htsql/doc/overview.rst

    /school{name, count(department)}
           ?count(department)>avg(@school.count(department))

-This query returns schools with the number of departments above average among all schools.
+The query above returns schools with the number of departments above average among all schools.

 Why not SQL?
 ============